Where OneSciencePlace fits

 - Federate user access across institutions without requiring a shared identity provider

-- Build unified, simplified interfaces for researchers using the no-code UI builder
+- Build unified, simplified interfaces for researchers using the no-code form builder

 - Support cross-institutional collaboration with built-in provenance tracking for reproducible research